We are specifically interested in publishing reporting from freelance journalists on:

 Pitch us using the form below or e-mail pitches to firstname.lastname@example.org.
 If you email us, please begin your subject line with the word “PITCH:”

 What happens after I pitch a story?

 A Shadowproof editor will consider your pitch.
 If your pitch is approved, we’ll ask how much you want to be paid, share our style guidelines, and work to establish a deadline.
-We’ll work with you on your story and create a supportive atmosphere for our freelance writers.

-After you submit your first draft, every article will be edited for content and readability with your active participation.
+After you submit your first draft, it will be edited for content and readability with your active participation.
 You will have the opportunity to view revisions and discuss them with us before publication.

-Shadowproof will support all paid contributions by featuring them prominently on our homepage and sharing them widely on social media.
+Shadowproof supports all paid contributions by featuring them prominently on our homepage and sharing them widely on social media.

 If we reject your pitch, we will encourage you to keep proposing stories or try again next month.

-We believe it is important to support freelancers, especially in this tough economy where media jobs are in decline, and we will do the best we can to give journalists, who are struggling and underrepresented, a platform.
+Our goal is to support freelancers in this tough economy where media jobs are in decline, and we will do the best we can to give a platform to those who are struggling and underrepresented.